 Note: We can't stress this enough: You must enable two-factor authentication on your Apple ID.
 Here's how you turn on two-factor authentication.

-- How to make your Apple TV a HomeKit Hub
+- How to make your Apple TV or HomePod a HomeKit Hub

 - How to make your iPad a HomeKit Hub